 Project management software represents a key tool for businesses looking to stay on top of their work.
 Finding just the right software to match the needs of the team can be challenging.
 Each package has slightly different features and capabilities.

 Two of the most popular options are Asana and Airtable.
-They will deliver strong results in the right situation, but they go about the process of organizing and managing projects in slightly different ways.
+They will both deliver strong results in the right situation, but they go about the process of organizing and managing projects in slightly different ways.
 We are here to determine the winner in the Asana versus Airtable comparison.

 Our Recommendation = Get Asana

 Although both project management tools have plenty of strengths, we recommend Asana for the average team of users.

 When compared to Airtable, Asana delivers a more user-friendly interface.
 It gives users multiple viewing options to set up the project tracking to best match the end goal.
 Airtable has a few different views available, but not quite as many as Asana.
 Airtable isn’t as easy to learn to use immediately as Asana, either.

 Although both Asana and Airtable offer Kanban boards, Asana’s Kanban interface is especially useful for those seeking project management features.

 Asana supports several languages other than English, giving it more versatility in these areas versus Airtable, which is available in English only.
 Asana also delivers better overall security features than Airtable, which is important when storing sensitive documents on Asana cards.